 Eager to get out of Ohio, Carrie moved to Philadelphia because she thought it was not as scary as the prospect of moving to New York City.
 What was supposed to be a year-long stay in Philadelphia turned into a permanent one.
 She taught college level darkroom photography in the Philadelphia area, and then decided she wanted to be able to teach art to students of all ages.
 After returning to school yet again to become certified in primary and secondary level art education, Carrie began to teach art in an elementary school.

 Her first class was full of 25 kindergarteners.
 What an interesting day that was.
 Carrie took on the challenge of teaching those little artists and eventually found herself teaching art to students of all ages, from grades kindergarten through twelfth grade.
 Along the way this self-proclaimed lover of film photography started teaching digital photography to middle and high school aged students.
 She discovered, after some kicking and screaming, that she did love digital photography as well.

-Carrie has now been teaching for fifteen years while working on photography projects and working in a metals studio in her basement.
+Carrie has now been teaching for fifteen years while working on personal photography projects as well as commercial shoots.

 Carrie hopes to continue teaching, creating, and evolving along with the medium of photography that she loves so dearly, changing in ways that no one could have predicted.